 In 2012, it was decreed that the French hospital system database would use ORPHA codes to code all hospitalised patients.
 The aim was to better identify patients in the healthcare system so as to improve knowledge of their healthcare pathways.
 Within the French third National Plan for Rare Diseases and also because of the development of electronic health records in France, the French Ministry of Health set up in 2015 an advisory committee for the codification of RD in which Orphanet played a major role.
-A governmental memo was released in January 20166, aimed at centres of reference and centres of competence, making the codification of rare disease patients with ORPHA codes mandatory in the French Rare Diseases Data Repository BNDMR.
+A governmental memo was released in January 2018, aimed at centres of reference and centres of competence, making the codification of rare disease patients with ORPHA codes mandatory in the French Rare Diseases Data Repository BNDMR.
 Orphanet and the BNDMR have developed guidance documents for the codification of rare diseases in the BNDMR.
 The French Networks of Expertise (Filières de santé maladies rares) are in charge of producing coding guidelines in order to improve quality and consistency of coding in their disease fields.
+In addition, Orphanet provides yearly training sessions to the French networks of expertise in order to increase the harmonisation of coding practices.
 ORPHA codes are being implemented in electronic health records progressively, as is the rare diseases minimum dataset.
+The introduction of ORPHAcodes allows the BNDMR to be used in studies regarding, amongst others, the diagnostic delay, the mortality as well as health-economic studies that would not have been possible without this codification.